chenfeizhang/Brette/README.md

 ## 4. Calculate linear response curves.

-    a.
-Write the simulation parameters in the file IparamTable.txt in ~/Code/Models/Brette.

-    b.
-Calculate the STA for linear response curves with the file runjobs.py in ~/Code/runjobs.

-    c.
-Calculate the linear response curves with the file transferit.py in ~/Code/transferit.
-To run this file: ~/Code/Models/Brette/x86_64/special -python transferit.py
+Linear response curves of Brette model is calculated by Fourier transform of spike triggered average (STA) divided by power spetral density of stochastic stimulus.
+In ```~/Code_git/runjobs```, runjobs.py calls runme.py to generate 400 pieces of STA data for given neuron model and stochastic stimulus.
+Each piece of STA data is an average of about 5000 pieces of stimulus centered at their spike times.
+Final STA for linear response curve calculation is an average of these 400 pieces of STA data. addparam.py in ```~/Code_git/scripts``` provides the function for loading parameters from IparamTable.txt.

+transferit.py in ```~/Code_git/transferit``` provides function STA_average for averaging STA data and function gain for calculating linear response curve.
+STA_average is also used for averaging random STA sampling in bootstrapping.
+In function gain, STA is first suppressed to zero at its two ends before Fourier transform.
+For Fourier transform, the STA is cut from the middle and attaches its two ends.

-4. Bootstrapping confidence interval and null hypothesis test.
+## 5. Bootstrapping confidence interval and null hypothesis test.

     a.
 Calculate the bootstrapping confidence interval with bootstrapping_runjobs.py.
 Write the upper bound and lower bound of the confidence intervals into the file of linear response curve with bootstrapping_step2.py.